Key Stage 3 Overview

 Grades used in reporting for years 10 and 11 will be used in the form of fine grades, this simply uses a 1,2 or 3 after the grade to indicated how secure the grade is.
 For example.

-7.3 – this current grade is a 7 but it is very insecure and there is almost an equal chance that the grade obtained could be the grade below, in this case a 6.
+7.3 – this predicted grade is a 7 but it is very insecure and there is almost an equal chance that the grade obtained could be the grade below, in this case a 6.

 There are also other qualifications studied at KS4 and they use the following assessment scheme: